Rukon90/Chester-Bennington-Tribute/README.md

 # Chester-Bennington-Tribute
-I have created a tribute To Chester Bennington
+I have created a tribute landing page To Chester Bennington.